yaritzay27/ai201-project1-unofficial-guide-starter/README.md

 **How source attribution is surfaced in the response:** Retrieved chunks are formatted as `[S1]`, `[S2]`, etc. in the prompt, and the model is instructed to cite those markers in the answer.
 The Gradio app also appends a programmatic source list from chunk metadata, so the interface shows which Rate My Professors page the answer came from even if the model's wording changes.
 For unsupported questions, the app returns "I don't have enough information on that" and does not list supporting sources.

+**Full example response with visible source attribution:**

+Question: `What positive traits do students mention about Roman Stelmach?`

+Answer: Students mention that Roman Stelmach is nice, sweet, caring, gives good feedback, has amazing lectures, is a good grader, grades generously, and helps students understand the material [S1, S2, S3, S4, S5].

+Retrieved from:

+- Rate My Professors - Roman Stelmach (https://www.ratemyprofessors.com/professor/535583)

+**Out-of-scope example response:**

+Question: `What do students say about Hunter College parking?`

+Answer: I don't have enough information on that.

+The retrieved chunks were weak and scattered across unrelated professor pages, so the app declined instead of generating an unsupported answer.

 ## Evaluation Report

 I ran the system on the five questions from `planning.md`.
 The table below summarizes the behavior I observed.
 The exact wording can vary slightly because generation uses Groq's `llama-3.3-70b-versatile`, but each answer was checked against the retrieved chunks and source list.